MGT 6000. Financial and Managerial Accounting I. 3 Credit Hours.

 MGT 6401.
 Supply Chain Modeling.
 3 Credit Hours.

-Focus on development and implementation of successful Supply Chain Strategies.
+Focus on the design and implementation of succesful supply chain strategies.
+Develop and recommend the right mix of operational levers through quantitative analysis for supply chain efficiency and effectiveness.
 Topics include: supply chain design, supply chain coordination, capacity management, retailing, and supplier management.
 Credit not allowed for both MGT 6401 and MGT 6362.

 MGT 6450.
 Project Management.
 3 Credit Hours.

-Provides exposure to the concepts, frameworks and techniques for business intelligence and analytics, with real world examples from the business intelligence & analytics industry.
+Provides exposure to the concepts and methods of machine learning, frameworks and techniques for business intelligence and analytics, and real world applications.

-Introduction to the most commonly use statistical and optimization-based analytical tools for decision support based on the data available.
+Introduction to the most commonly use statistical and optimization-based analytical tools for data-based decision-making based on the data available, including descriptive statistics, probability and distributions, hypothesis testing, and regression.

 MGT 6501.
 Operations Management.
 1.5 Credit Hour.